jdtimmerman/orm-prototyper/README.md

 Development
 ----
-This project is open source, but I have not decided on a licence yet.
-I'd  like any derivate work to be open source as well,  but I'm afraid it would reduce the number of developers to consider using this.
-Any wisdom on this is welcome.
+This project is open source, you can use any of it under the GPLv3 license.